12 Promotion Ideas For Beauty & Cosmetics Brands

 Shopping triggers vary by segment.
 Some consumers buy reactively (when they run out), while others purchase emotionally (stress relief, self-care).
 Social proof remains critical, with 78% of beauty shoppers reading at least 3 reviews before buying.

 Brand loyalty patterns have shifted dramatically.
-Today's beauty consumers are more willing to try new brands, with social media campaigns and influencer collaborations driving trial more effectively than traditional advertising.
+Today's beauty consumers are more willing to try new brands, with social media campaigns driving trial more effectively than traditional advertising.

 Leveraging Social Media Platforms